yuhuili/LeetTracker-Release/README.md

 <img src="GitHub/ss1.png" width="400">

 LeetTracker automatically fetches all of your LeetCode submissions to your GitHub repository.
-It is written purily in Swift and runs on macOS.
+It is written purely in Swift and runs on macOS.
 Check out the [demo repository](https://github.com/yuhuili/LeetTrackerDemo), or try this [precompiled version](https://github.com/yuhuili/LeetTracker-Release/raw/master/GitHub/LeetTracker.zip).

 ## Features
 - Submissions are organized into individual problems